Get personalized metal finishing help, no charge!

 - Marietta, Ohio

 Q. I had been wondering about this myself, and stumbled across a manufacturers Web site that claims to have "coatings" that will adhere to and prolong the life of asphalt shingles.
 The impression it gave me is that the product is a rubberized paint that is supposed to be very weather-resistant and tough.
 I would like to put something on my 10 year old roof.
 What do ya thinkc...thanks ...
 JoeJoseph Britz

 A. I used a [brand name deleted] elastomeric white coating on my shingle roof to reduce the heat gain.
 Everything was fine during the sunny season, but when the rainy season hit, for some reason, the elastomeric coating trapped water in, and caused major leaks in my roof.
 I had to replace the entire roof.
 Very expensive lesson -- do not paint shingles with white coating as it prevents the shingles from properly shedding water.
 Also, I researched the product, and apparently their technical office says NOT to use elastomeric white painting on shingled roofs.Norman H [last name deleted for privacy by Editor]

 Ed. note: Gentle product name suggestions sometimes later lead to suspicious "testimonials", and then to long ads from companies about why their secret formula is better than the ones their competitors previously mentioned.
 That happened here!
 Further down in this thread we ended up having to delete a half dozen such responses, as sales people raced to the bottom.

 To be fair we then had to come back to the beginning and edit or delete postings that recommended specific products.
 So we can't print company names, links, or contact info; please keep the focus completely technical rather than commercial.
-If that means the thread has lost some or all of its value to you, sorry, we apologize.
+If that means the thread has lost some of its value to you, sorry, we apologize.

 July 17, 2009